hypn0tick/nms-lua-mods/01 - Hypn0tick Mods/Modular Flight Framework/README.md

 - Easily modify planetary & atmospheric flight parameters.

-  - Enable hovering & reversing when flying on planets.
+  - Enable hovering or reversing when flying on planets.

   - Enable low or underwater flight.